Criminal charges, even of a minor nature, can have serious consequences for you. You should always get immediate legal advice about your situation.

 Police also have additional powers under particular laws to:

-- require or direct you, if you are driving a motor vehicle on a public street, to undergo a breath test at or near the place where the requirement is made;
+- require or direct you, if you are driving a motor vehicle on a public street, to undergo a breath test or saliva test;

-- take you into custody for a forensic procedure;
+- take you into custody for certain forensic procedures;

 - take you into custody if the police officer believes, on reasonable grounds, that you are in a public place and intoxicated and behaving in a manner likely to cause injury or damage, or that you are incapable of protecting yourself from physical harm;